 Throughout the semester in which you have applied for graduation, you will receive notices regarding graduation information.
 These letters will confirm dates, times, attire, and location of graduation.

-After completing the application for graduation form, you will review a graduation checksheet with your advisor.
-This checksheet will list the classes and requirements you have remaining.
+After completing the application for graduation, you will review a graduation check sheet with your advisor.
+This check sheet will list the classes and requirements you have remaining.

 Your grades are posted on RAIN.
 After logging onto RAIN, choose Student Services and Financial Aid then click on Student Records.
 After choosing final or midterm grades, select the semester in which you want to view your grades.

-You can locate your GPA on your GSW transcript located on RAIN.
-You may also come by the Registrar's office with appropriate identification.
-We cannot give out GPAs over the telephone or over email.
+You can locate your GPA on your unofficial GSW transcript located on RAIN.
+GPAs cannot be given out over the telephone or over email.

 Click HERE for Grade Point Average definitions.